 Exam/Quiz Grades Response Time: Grades will be posted instantly after you take the exam/quiz and once you hit "Save and Submit".
-Missed exams will have their 0 grades posted within 1 business day after the due date of the exam.
+Missed exams will have their 0 grades posted within 2 business days after the due date of the exam.

-Lab Report, Discussion Posts, Journal Entry Response Time: Grades will be posted no later than 10 business days after due date.
+Lab Report Response Time: Grades will be posted no later than 10 business days after due date.